anonik9900/EssentialMenu-LEMON/README.md

 Essential Menu is my biggest project when it comes to gta 5 mods.
 This is a work in progress version still being rewritten with the LemonUI graphics library, as NativeUI is now deprecated.

+This Version of Essential Menu is no longer supported

 <h2>[Requirements]</h2>
      <p>
      <ul>